3DPrintings

 2. Material Costs:

-The higher cost of raw materials can impact the overall economics of metal 3D printing, especially when producing parts in high volumes.
-This makes metal 3D printing less economically viable for applications where cost efficiency is critical, particularly for large-scale production.
+The higher cost of raw materials can impact the overall economics of the technique, especially when producing parts in high volumes.
+This makes it less economically viable for applications where cost efficiency is critical, particularly for large-scale production.

 3. Surface Finish:

-Achieving a desired surface finish on metal 3D printed parts often requires additional post-processing steps.
+Achieving a desired surface finish on these printed parts often requires additional post-processing steps.
 Techniques such as machining, grinding, or polishing are commonly employed to refine the surface texture and remove any imperfections.

 These post-processing steps can be time-consuming and add to the overall production costs.
 Ensuring a smooth, high-quality finish can be particularly challenging, as the initial print may not meet the desired surface standards, necessitating further work to achieve the final quality.